timesphere-systems/timesphere/README.md

 To install all necessary dependencies run `npm install`

-To run the app, make sure you are in the `/front` directory, then run the `npm start` command.
+To run the app, make sure you are in the `/front` directory, then run the `npm run start` command.

 ## Backend

 Source in `/back`

+To run the backend, follow the instructions in `/back/README.md`

 API surface written in Python using [FastAPI](https://fastapi.tiangolo.com/).